pennypack/learn-erlang/src/content/lessons/00-setup.md

 ---

 Ready to write some Erlang?
-Let's move on to **Post 1: Your First Erlang Module**!
+Let's move on to **Lesson 1: Your First Erlang Module**!

 ---

 _This is part of the "Learn Erlang Step-By-Step" tutorial series.
-Each post builds on the previous ones, so make sure you complete the exercises before moving forward._
+Each lesson builds on the previous ones, so make sure you complete the exercises before moving forward._